knative/docs/blog/docs/articles/knative-backstage-plugins.md

 While Backstage is not designed as a next generation Kubernetes Dashboard, it can visualize and partially manage Knative resources.
 These resources would be read-only and focused on what's relevant to developers.

-With these in mind, our vision is to provide a way to visualize and partially manage Knative resources in Backstage.
-However, these are to be considered as read-only resources and we aim to show resources that are relevant to the developer persona.
+resources that are relevant to the developer persona.

 ## Plugins and backends